 Where do we encounter translation on campus, in our community, and in the world at large?
 What is translation?
 Who translates?
 Why translate?
 How can we make translation more visible?
-Faculty and students at the University of Michigan participated in the Fall 2012 Translation Theme Semester, a college-wide initiative coordinated by the Department of Comparative Literature and sponsored by the College of Literature, Science and the Arts.
-For more information visit the theme semester website.
+Students from all departments at the University of Michigan now have an opportunity to explore these questions as part of a new undergraduate Minor in Translation Studies, effective Winter 2014.
+The Minor grew out of the LSA Translation Theme Semester, coordinated by the Department of Comparative Literature in Fall 2012: http://translation.lsa.umich.edu

 - David Porter Wins Best Teaching and Learning App in the 2014 Mobile Apps Challenge April 18, 2014

 - Watch a video of the 2014 Translate-a-thon!
 April 15, 2014

 - Translate-a-thon Covered in the University Record March 28, 2014